casdoor/casdoor-website/docs/provider/email/overview.md

 ---
 title: Overview
-description: Using email to complete authentication
+description: Using Email to complete authentication
 keywords: [email]
 authors: [kininaru]
 ---

-## Add an email provider
+## Add an Email provider

 1. Click `Add` to add a new provider.
 2. Select `Email` in `Category`